 Barton Court Academy Trust (BCAT) is a multi-academy Trust which was established in 2017.
-It currently consists of three secondary schools: Barton Court Grammar School, an 11-18yrs, mixed selective school in the heart of Canterbury, rated "Good" with many outstanding features by Ofsted in February 2020; Barton Manor (Free) School, an 11 - 18yrs non-selective mixed school in the heart of Canterbury which opened in September 2022 and now has students in Y7&8 from September 2023 and The Charles Dickens School, an 11-16yrs mixed non-selective school in Broadstairs, rated "Good" by Ofsted in March 2023.
+It currently consists of three secondary schools: Barton Court Grammar School, an 11-18yrs, mixed selective school in the heart of Canterbury, rated "Good" with many outstanding features (Leadership & Management; Personal Development and Behaviour & Attitudes) by Ofsted in February 2020 and again in November 2024.
+Barton Manor (Free) School, an 11 - 18yrs non-selective mixed school in the heart of Canterbury which opened in September 2022 and will have students in Y7-10 from September 2025 rated "Good" with many outstanding features (Leadership & Management and Personal Development) by Ofsted in May 2025 and The Charles Dickens School, an 11-16yrs mixed non-selective school in Broadstairs, rated "Good" by Ofsted in March 2023.